bgauri05/Ecommerce_website/README.md

 Copy
 Edit
 npm start
-Visit http://localhost:3000 in your browser.
+Open http://localhost:3000 to view it in your browser.

 🛠️ Available Scripts
+bash
+Copy
+Edit
-npm start — Start development server

-npm test — Run tests in watch mode

-npm run build — Create optimized production build

-npm run eject — ⚠️ Expose all config files (irreversible)

-📊 Product Analytics
+npm start       # Start development server npm test        # Run tests in watch mode npm run build   # Create optimized production build npm run eject   # ⚠️ Expose all config files (irreversible) 📊 Product Analytics
 Click the "Analyse" button in the bottom-right corner to view a pie chart breakdown of products by category using Chart.js.